 Finally, vape pens these days come equipped with an array of safety features.
 That means your vape pen may be blinking to indicate a specific warning.

 Signals like these are in place to let you know of any shorts, battery faults, or damage that your device may have.
-Take a look at your manual or ask the staff at your local vape shop to see what safety features your device has and what the warnings could mean.
+Take a look at your manual, or ask your local vape shop staff about the safety features your device has and what the warnings could mean.

-Further, the staff at your local vape shop are experienced vapers who will have you up and going again in no time.
+Further, as experienced vapers, the staff at your local vape shop will have you up and going again in no time.
 Don’t hesitate to give them a visit and ask for some help.